-David is frequently instructed by employers who wish to be advised and guided on the proper (legal, procedural and practical) steps to follow during, often delicate, negotiations with employees regarding the mutual termination of their employment.
+David is frequently provides advice for employers who wish to be advised and guided on the required (legal, procedural and practical) steps to follow during, often delicate, negotiations with employees regarding the mutual termination of their employment.
 Often this arises within the context of either conduct or performance related issues.

 David received instructions from a local business who had been wrestling with the ongoing problem of an underperforming (but much respected) long serving employee.
 Should they: